 It is strongly advised to use a service manager such as

 systemctl to run Bee in order to avoid various file permission problems that may occur in manual operation without careful file management.
 If you're running a supported distribution, using the packages provided will automatically setup these services for you.

 When you first run Bee, you will be asked to input a user password.
 It is important to choose a strong unique password, as this will protect your valuable private key which is generated during startup.

-To find out your Ethereum address, we can simply run our Bee node and point it at the Goerli rpc endpoint.
+To find out your Ethereum address, we can simply run our Bee node and point it at the XDAI RPC endpoint.

 Now, we can run our Bee node and we will start to see Bee creating and waiting for transactions to complete.
-Please be patient as this might take a few moments.
+Please be patient as this might take a while.

-Now our chequebook is deployed, and credited with an initial deposit of gBZZ ready to be given to reward our fellow busy Bee nodes for their services.
-You will also provide services, and be rewarded by your peers for services you provide for them.
+Now our chequebook is deployed and credited with an initial deposit of BZZ, ready to be used to reward our fellow busy Bee nodes for their services.
+As a full-node you too will be rewarded by your peers for services you provide to them.

 If all goes well, you will see your node automatically begin to connect to other Bee nodes all over the world.

 Now your node will begin to request chunks of data that fall within your radius of responsibilty - data that you will then serve to other p2p clients running in the swarm.
 Your node will then begin to respond to requests for these chunks from other peers, for which you will soon be rewarded in BZZ.